 Guidelines for Canadian Drinking Water Quality.
 EPCOR's

-water quality assurance laboratory tests and adjusts for more than 300 parameters so that we can provide you with the
+water quality assurance laboratory tests and adjusts for hundreds of parameters so that we can provide you with the

 best drinking water for safety, colour, smell and taste.

 The two water treatment plants' onsite reservoirs and high lift pump stations supply potable water into Edmonton's transmission system's piping network primary zone.